 What if I need to cancel my housing assignment?

 If you need to cancel your housing assignment, you must notify Residential Life in writing (letter, fax, or e-mail).
-If you cancel your assignment by the discount deadline for the quarter applied, the $100 prepayment is refundable.
-The application fee is not refundable at any time.
+The application fee of $150 is not refundable at any time.

 Is summer housing available?